electric-sql/electric/examples/todo-app/README.md

-# TODO example app
+# Todo example

-Not quite working

-## Instructions to run
+## Setup

+1. Make sure you've installed all dependencies for the monorepo and built packages

+From the root directory:

+- `pnpm i`
+- `pnpm run -r build`

-1. Start docker compose
+2. Start the docker containers

-2. Add table
-3. Run Electric: `pnpm backend:up`
+`pnpm run backend:up`

+3. Start the dev server

-4. Run Vite dev server `pnpm dev`
+`pnpm run dev`

+4. When done, tear down the backend containers so you can run other examples

+`pnpm run backend:down`